zkorum/legal/README.md

     - every UCAN to every HTTP request, it contains the HTTP Method and HTTP Endpoint being called, the DID of the audience, the did of the issuer (the public key of the originating device that signs the UCAN), the time, the expiration date, and the hash of the HTTP body.
 All this data is signed with the key of the device currently logged-in.
     - the ZKP received from RariMe

 Note that, UCAN uses a hash (one-way function) to hide the HTTP body - so it's just a proof, not the actual data.
-However, certain data are trivial to brute force.
+However, certain data are trivial to brute-force.
 For example, if the body is either "agree" or "disagree", then the sha256 hash will always be either "94d5c9d96025716090f176f76e07c45b1296250fe9bfe1823f77f53881548690" for "agree" or "67656def000fb9af9c1bd2459f92a20d3a778a56fc20660c81c2f8f424f91d8f" for disagree, so in that case it is trivial to deanonymize.

-The broadcast signed data are the proof of the data that are used to generated the analytics, and populate the website public content.
+The broadcast signed data (= associated with a specific did:key) are the proof of the data that are used to generate the dashboard analytics, and populate the website public content.
 The following requests _proofs_ (not data at this point) are broadcast:
 - authentication data:
     - bi-directional proofs with ZKP from RariMe
     - UCAN proving account creation / adding new device to a specific user.
-Require trusting Agora.
+May require trusting Agora if not bound to a ZKP proof but a phone number.
 In this specific case, no body hash will be involved in the proof, to protect user's phone number.
+- associating a UUID to a did:key (public key) - this is NOT broadcast for did:key used for "anonymous" posting
+- updating and associating a username to a did:key (public key and underlying account UUID/nullifier) - this is NOT broadcast for did:key used for "anonymous" posting
 - create/edit/delete a conversation/opinion/reply including the one posted as "anonymous"
-- choosing or associating a username to a did:key (public key and underlying account UUID/nullifier) - this is not done for did:key used for "anonymous" posting
 - react to an opinion/reply (emojis)
 - cancel reaction to an opinion/reply
+- report a conversation/opinion/reply
-- flag an opinion/reply (including reply "this is misleading / this is antisocial")
+- flag a conversation/opinion/reply (including reply "this is misleading / this is antisocial")
-- unflag an opinion/reply (reply "this is not misleading / this is not antisocial")
+- unflag an conversation/opinion/reply (reply "this is not misleading / this is not antisocial")
 - agree/disagree on an opinion
 - cancel agree/disagree on an opinion
 - clap/unclap a conversation